hintron/Oldentide/Server/README.md

 Requirements
 ------------
-The *Mangos* server currently supports a Linux development and runtime environment.
+The *Oldentide Dedicated Server* currently supports a Linux development and runtime environment.

 Operating Systems
 ------------